aaronyeo007/Mastermind/Readme.md

 HTML and CSS for the website and JavaScript during the game.

 Notes:
-1. Further feature
-a.
-Dragging and dropping.
+1. Further features to consider - dragging and dropping.
-b.
-Change of the mouse cursor when color is selected.